A LA FERA (2440 W. Broad St.) Artwork by Cap Man. Through May.

 HENDERSHOT'S COFFEE BAR (1560 Oglethorpe Ave.)
 Acrylic paintings by Ruth Allen.
 Through May.

-JITTERY JOE'S ALPS (1480 Baxter St.) Oils on paper and mono prints by Stuart McCall Libby.
-Through May.
+JITTERY JOE'S ALPS (1480 Baxter St.) Paintings by Lucy Calhoun.

 JITTERY JOE'S FIVE POINTS (1230 S. Milledge Ave.)
-Drawings, paintings and watercolors by Caitlin Galvin, Mary Parish and Adrienne Kitchens.
-Through May.
+Paintings by Sarah Cook.

 LATIN AMERICAN AND CARIBBEAN STUDIES INSTITUTE (290 S. Hull St.) "Reflections of the Latin American Natural Environment."
 Through May 17.

 LOFT GALLERY AT CHOPS & HOPS (2 S. Main St., Watkinsville) Paintings by Brian Normal.
 Through May.

 LYNDON HOUSE ARTS CENTER (293 Hoyt St.) "Period Decorative Arts Collection (1840–1890)" includes artifacts related to the historic house. • The 38th Juried Exhibition features 185 pieces by local artists selected by juror Mark Sloan.
 Through May 4.